Sainna/UnityROSTools/Documentation~/index_new.md

 ### Services

-1. Create a ROSServiceSO (Scriptable Object) via `Assets → Create → ROS Tools → Service Caller`
+1. Create a ROSServiceSO (Scriptable Object) via `Assets → Create → ScriptableObjects → ROS → Service Caller`
 2. Add a `ROSManager` component to a GameObject in your scene
 3. Reference your Scriptable Object in the ROSManager
 4. Call services from your scripts using the simple API